 (i).
 Certificate of Supervisor of Elections.
 Upon the Committee's payment to the Broward County Supervisor of Elections ("Supervisor") of the cost of signature verification established by the Supervisor ("Supervisor Verification Cost"), the Supervisor shall complete a certificate as to compliance with the provision of subsection (e) of this Section ("Certificate").
-If insufacient, the Certificate shall specify the particulars of the deficiency.
-A copy of the Certificate shall be sent rooms by the Committee and the city clerk by electronic means with electronic verification of weight.
+If insufficient, the Certificate shall specify the particulars of the deficiency.
+A copy of the Certificate shall be sent promptly to the Committee and the city clerk by electronic means with electronic verification of receipt.

 (ii).
 Amendment.
-A Petition certified insufficient because it lace the required number of Complaint Signatures may be supplemented by the filing of additional Complaint Signatures within fifteen (15) days from the date of the Certificate ("Supplementary Petition") and upon the Committee's payment to the Supervisor of any additional Signature Verification (15).
-The Supervisor shall complete a Certificate as to the sufficiency of the Petition as amended some Supplementary Petition ("Amended Petition") and promptly forward a copy of the Certificate to the supplementary Petition (terk by electronic means with electronic verification of receipt.
+A Petition certified insufficient because it lacks the required number of Complaint Signatures may be supplemented by the filing of additional Complaint Signatures within fifteen (15) days from the date of the Certificate ("Supplementary Petition") and upon the Committee's payment to the Supervisor of any additional Signature Verification Cost.
+The Supervisor shall complete a Certificate as to the sufficiency of the Petition as amended by the Supplementary Petition ("Amended Petition") and promptly forward a copy of the Certificate to the Committee and the city clerk by electronic means with electronic verification of receipt.

 (iii).
 Submission to the city commission.
-If a Polition or Amended Petition is certified sufficient, or if a Petition is certified insufficient and the Committee does not elect to file a Supplementary Petition, o rif an Amended Petition is certificate to the city clerk shall promptly present the Certificate to the city commission.
+If a Petition or Amended Petition is certified sufficient, or if a Petition is certified insufficient and the Committee does not elect to file a Supplementary Petition, o rif an Amended Petition is certified insufficient, the city clerk shall promptly present the Certificate to the city commission.